pascalhabluetzel/useful_short_scripts/README.md

 A collection of short scripts that do useful stuff for bioinformatics and biodiversity informatics.

 ## Convert .fasta to .csv
 Python script to be run directly in the shell.
-Adds column headers 'id' and 'sequence'.
+It adds column headers 'id' and 'sequence'.
 Replace ',' by '\t' to obtain a tab-delimited file.

 ```
 fasta_to_csv () {